-As we discussed in another post of my blog, way too often, people from a different generation (say, Millennials) find themselves in a low-trust environment, where they face invisible and disconnected, and where their value is perceived as depreciated due to your background (gender, age, previous experience. etc.).
+As we discussed in another post on my blog, way too often, people from a different generation (say, Millennials) find themselves in a low-trust environment, where they feel invisible and disconnected, and where their value is perceived as depreciated due to their background (gender, age, previous experience. etc.).
 This is especially true for established industries that are run by older, “classical,” rules.
-Academia, banking, construction, healthcare are just a few examples.
-So, if you are in such a context, you need mechanisms of selectivity and verification for choosing the right social capital strategy for navigating such a context.
+Academia, banking, construction, and healthcare are just a few examples.
+If you are in such a context, you need mechanisms of selectivity and verification for choosing the right social capital strategy for navigating such a context.

-This post is about the opposite environment — the environment of high trust, where every person with your background is welcomed.
-If you are a veteran, you find yourself in the company that LOVE veterans, therefore they have many veterans working for them.
-If you are Millennial, you are in the industry that is full of Millennials, so being a Millennial is a norm here.
-This is great news.
-However, you are one of many.
+This post is about the opposite environment — the environment of high- trust, where every person with your background is welcomed.
+If you are a veteran, you might find yourself in a company that LOVES veterans, therefore they have many veterans working for them.
+If you are a Millennial, and you are in an industry that is full of Millennials, then being a Millennial is a norm there.
+That is great news, however, you are one of many.
 The qualities that would differentiate you in other circumstances, don’t work here.

-If the context is fine but not competitive with enough resources for everybody, or if the competition is based on clearly defined criteria.
-Then you don’t have to differentiate yourself from others; you just compete with yourself for better results.
-It was your experience if you had in the military.
-It was your experience when you were in college.
+If the context is fine, but not competitive with enough resources for everybody, or if the competition is based on clearly defined criteria, then you don’t have to differentiate yourself from others; you just compete with yourself for better results.
+It was your experience if you were in the military.
+It was your experience if you were in college.
 It was your experience as an athlete if you were in individual sports like swimming or track.
-In all of them, your successes rooted in your efforts and measured through consistent rubrics.
+In all of them, your success is rooted in your efforts and measured through consistent rubrics.

-The psychology of personal choices is not rational and transparent as it would be in swimming meet, military exercises, or in a multiple-choice college exam.
-Even if the best intentions are here, bounded rationality and personal preferences frame the choice of whom to support, especially if all the candidates are equally qualified and trustworthy.
-If resources are limited (e.g., a leadership role in a project that you would love to lead, or promotion, or any other choice to your favor), you have to stand out.
-But how could you do it if your background (personal capital) is very similar to others, and social capital is already there for everybody?
+The psychology of personal choices is not as rational and transparent as it would be in a swimming meet, military exercises, or in a multiple-choice college exam.
+Even if the best intentions are there, bounded rationality and personal preferences frame the choice of whom to support, especially if all the candidates are equally qualified and trustworthy.
+If resources are limited (e.g., a leadership role in a project that you would love to lead, or promotion, or any other choice in your favor), you have to stand out.
+How could you do it if your background (personal capital) is very similar to others, and social capital is already there for everybody?

 I became curious about the dilemma of how anybody and anything could get donor support in a close-knit and high-trust environment if the resources are limited.
-So, I studied a geographically-isolated community of Alaska that had no road access in and out of the town, astonishingly beautiful natures, and 300 rainy days a year.
-I was amazed at how supportive and welcoming people were there to any newcomer, and how fortunate they felt because of the embeddedness and caring they offered and received.
+I studied a geographically-isolated community of Alaska that had no road access in and out of town, astonishingly beautiful nature, and 300 rainy days a year.
+I was amazed at how supportive and welcoming their people were to any newcomer, and how fortunate they felt because of the embeddedness and caring they offered and received.

-In order to figure out the formula behind donors’ preferences, I choose two very similar organizations that operated in the same community, offered similar services to local children.
-Both of them did not have any support from the outside-of-the-community sources.
-The one enjoyed donor support and second was on the edge of survival.
-With their permission, I spent hours for observation of their everyday practices and conducted numerous interviews with their leaders, members, and community residences as potential donors.
-Then I extended to other ventures that operated in close-knit communities.
+In order to figure out the formula behind donors’ preferences, I chose two very similar organizations that operated in the same community and offered similar services to local children.
+Both of them did not have any support from outside-of-the-community sources.
+One enjoyed donor support and the other was on the edge of survival.
+With their permission, I spent hours observing their everyday practices and conducted numerous interviews with their leaders, members, and community residents as potential donors.
+Then, I extended to other ventures that operated in close-knit communities.

-I discuss the data with my colleagues Sarah Jack and Joanne Larty (Lancaster U., UK), and we found that to have strong ties and friendly relationships (social capital) was not enough.
-The club had to
+I discussed the data with my colleagues, Sarah Jack and Joanne Larty (Lancaster U., UK), and we found that having strong ties and friendly relationships (social capital) was not enough.
+The club had to:

 The key point is that you start from inside!
 Don’t rush for developing multiple but meaningless connections.
-If in a wider competition among strangers, you would do much networking and marketing with potential outside donors, then in a close-knit community you follow the opposite direction.
+If in a wider competition among strangers, you would do a lot of networking and marketing with potential outside donors, then in a close-knit community you follow the opposite direction.

 This is the step of activating inner ties.

 You first energize your message with a touching emotion (say, you are here to make a difference in a specific area you deeply care about).
 If you represent a team, you first engage your own people with this narrative of your devotion and vision.
-You rely on the core of committed members, and together you make sure that every single team member is “into” the story on challenges and dreams of your team.
-My book “Crafting Your EDGE for Today’s Job Market” (see part 2 “Your CASE”) provides you with instructions on storytelling for such a case.
+You rely on the core of committed members, and together you make sure that every single team member is “into” the story of challenges and dreams for your team.
+My book “Crafting Your EDGE for Today’s Job Market” (see part 2 “Your CASE”) provides you with instructions on storytelling.

 This is the step of activating outer ties.

-Then, when the case is ready, you activate already existing personal ties of yours and your team members within the community of potential supporters.
-You emotionally engage them with your story.
-Your goal is to emotionally involve them in your story and make them interested in its further development.
+Then, when the case is ready, you activate already existing personal ties of you and your team members within the community of potential supporters.
+Your goal is to emotionally engage/involve them in your story and make them interested in its further development.